ankit-rathi/ankit-rathi.github.io/about.md

 What I Bring:

-- Applied ML/DL/LLM expertise grounded in real-world constraints
+- Applied Data and AI expertise grounded in real-world constraints
 - Product thinking and solution design for decision-centric systems
 - Strategic clarity on where AI actually creates business value
 - A structured, long-term approach to building and scaling AI systems